Shamanou/FAIRifier/README.md

 Because the FAIRifier is based on OpenRefine it has all the functionalities of OpenRefine.
-The main added functionality is to add the FAIRified data as RDF to a data resource (FTP or virtuoso tripple store - more to be added later).
+The main added functionality is to add the FAIRified data as RDF to a data resource (FTP or virtuoso triple store - more to be added later).
 This allows the user to push FAIR data to a resource and metadata to a FAIRDataPoint(FDP) with one application.
 The forms used to specify the metadata are the same as [the metadata editor](https://github.com/DTL-FAIRData/FAIR-metadata-editor/tree/develop).
 To access this new function first prepare the dataset to contain the RDF you want.
 You also need to have upload rights to a FDP.
-To push the data you need access to a tripple store or a FTP.
+To push the data you need access to a triple store or a FTP.
 Afterwards press the POST to FAIRDataPoint option in the Export menu.

 ![alt tag](https://raw.githubusercontent.com/Shamanou/FAIRifier/development/git_tutorial_images/tutorial-1.png "Press the POST to FAIRDataPoint option in the Export menu")